yoctu/api-gardian/README.md

 You will need a project running Objective-PHP to use this package.

+If you want to use the user token feauture, you'll need a user with the attribute `apiToken` With yoctu/connect you'll need at least connect-common v2.2.3

 ### Installing

 The package should be easy to install.
 You just need to add this repository to your composer.json